-Allocation of the foreign exchange to firms meant allocation of the rent generated by restriction of import.
-Therefore, there was a substantial possibility that allocation of the foreign exchange to firms caused rent-seeking activities of the private sector and corruption of the bureaucracy and political circle.
-And at the same time it might be a effective measure of the industrial policy.
+4. The Criteria of Foreign Exchange Allocation and the Methods of Allocation by Firm might be an effective measure of the industrial policy.
 Concerning the first possibility, some then bureaucrats of MITI talked in retrospect that MITI was faced with a strong political pressure about the foreign exchange allocation.
-One of them, who served as a chief of the Budget Section (Yosan-ka) of the International Trade Bureau in 1950's said that he daily received petitions and pressure by the Diet members, and that to repulse it was a main role of the chief of the Budget Section.
-Moreover, another then bureaucrat who was a vice-chief of the International Trade Bureau in 1950's said that the several Diet members always came to the Vice-minister's office to petition about the foreign exchange allocation36.
+One of them, who served as a chief of the Budget Section (Yosan-ka) of the International Trade Bureau in 1950 s said that he daily received petitions and pressures from the Diet members, and that to repulse it was a main role of the chief of the Budget Section.
+Moreover, another then bureaucrat who was a vice-chief of the International Trade Bureau in 1950's said that several Diet members always came to the Vice-minister's office to petition about the foreign exchange allocation35.